 To do this, you have to click PivotTable Analyze > Options.

 Then check the box before Refresh the data when opening the file option.

-In the above article, I tried to cover the methods how to update the Pivot Table range.
+In the above article, I tried to cover the methods of how to update the Pivot Table range.
 Obviously, I believe these methods might be beneficial for you.
-Anyway, if you have any queries and suggestions, please don’t forget to share them in the following comments section.
+Anyway, if you have any queries or suggestions, please don’t forget to share them in the following comments section.